 Second, beware of referrals to water damage or other remediation companies.
 The contractor referring you may only be recommending them because they get compensation for doing so.
 You want your home repair professionals to be recommended based on how good they are, nothing else.

 Last, but certainly not least, DO NOT SIGN AN ASSIGNMENT OF BENEFITS AGREEMENT.
-There is no legitimate reason why a contractor would need you to give up your rights under your insurance policy to get your home back in livable condition.
+Not only are they against the law, there is no legitimate reason why a contractor would need you to give up your rights under your insurance policy to get your home back in livable condition.

 However, some of you reading this might already have signed an AOB form.
 What do you do now?

-Luckily, you are permitted under Florida to revoke the contract
+Luckily, you are permitted under Florida law to revoke the contract

 - within 14 days of signing it;